adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

    module module_name{

           // required directive is only for module
           //dependency of other module to current module
           // required direcive is used for one module at at time for every module requried directive has to be repeate requires xxxx_module;

           // dependecy requred by other module via current module requires transitive  xxxx;

+         // export directive to export package
+         // every packgae in module is by default private
-      // packages exported by current module to others export com.xx.xx;
+         // packages exported by current module to others module export com.xx.xx;

-      //

    }
 ```